-- Stabilization (i.e., treatment) of subsurface soil, sludge and consolidated surface soil, followed by the installation of a multimedia cover to reduce rain infiltration and direct contact with treated soil.
+- Installing a cap over the landfill to reduce rain infiltration and direct contact with treated soil.

-- Long-term monitoring of ground water as well as surface water and sediment in the on-site pond and the adjacent drainage ditch.
+- Monitoring ground water, surface water and sediment in the on-site pond and the drainage ditch next to the site.

-Long term monitoring of ground water, and operation and maintenance of the landfill cover, are still ongoing.
+Monitoring of ground water and operation and maintenance of the landfill cap are ongoing.